Why is the wood waxed?

 TURNING BLANKS: If the wood is waxed (like some of our turning blanks) simply leave the wax on the blank and let is sit in a shaded area that doesn’t get too hot.
 Usually garage or wood shop shelves are fine.
 Blocks dry faster than lumber so usually they completely dry in 3-12 months but this can vary.
 If you twice turn, put the roughed out blank in a paper bag with some sawdust shavings and let it dry for a week or two and then check it.
 If the blank has some checks, get the shavings wet and then close the bag and then check it in a day or two.
 After a period of time (usually 3-8 weeks) the roughed out blank will be dry.

 LUMBER: Lumber generally takes 1 year to dry for every inch of thickness (so a 3” thick piece would take 3 years).
 Certain species do not take this long, but this is a good general rule.
 For storing & drying boards, stack them flat on small 1” square wood stickers to allow air flow above and below the board.
 The key is to have the water evaporate at the same rate on the top and bottom of the board so that there is equal tension, hence creating a flat board.
 If it dries too fast on one side it will bend (bow) towards the side that is drier.
 Get the dry side wet with a spray bottle (water) and then keep that side wet.
 The board will flatten usually after a couple of treatments.
 Please feel free to call and we will help you with the wood drying process.
+For best results, use dry wood or better yet plywood for stickers because wood with moisture can "bleed" causing sticker stains on the wood you're drying.

 What is the difference between kiln dried & air dried wood?